echen333/cp-workshop/2_solve_your_first_problem.md

 To submit your solution, submit by pasting your code under `Submit Code` in the top panel or by choosing your `.cpp` file on right-side panel.

 Codeforces will then redirect you to your `Status` page.
 Your status will be one of the following:
-Some responses you might get after submitting are:

 - AC (Accepted): Congratulations!
 Solution passed all tests.
 - WA (Wrong Answer): Solution produced incorrect output for test case $x$.